William Borrer: Personal life

 Borrer was born in Henfield, Sussex, on 13 June 1781.
 His parents were landowners and farmers who supplied the army.
 He was educated at private schools and by tutors.
 He was interested in plants from a young age.
 After he inherited family wealth, he could devote himself to plants.

 Borrer was a patron of the sciences and supported his local church financially.
 He also promoted education of the poor through building schools on his land.
 He was also a magistrate.

 He married Elizabeth Hall in 1810 and they had 13 children together.
 Five died in childhood.
 He died at his residence at Barrow-hill, Sussex on 10 January 1862.

 Recognition

 In 1996, a blue plaque commemorating Borrer was unveiled at Potwell in Henfield, where he was born.

 Several plant species were named after him, including Borrer's salt marsh grass, Glyceria borreri (Bab.)
 Bab. (later given the new systematic name Puccinellia fasciculata (Torr.)
 Bicknell), the fern Dryopteris borreri Newm., the seaweed Callithamnion borreri (currently considered a synonym of Pleonosporium borreri (Smith) Nägeli), the desmid Didymoprium borreri (Ralfs) Ralfs, the scentless briar Rosa borreri Woods, and the hybrid woodrush Luzula x borreri Bromf. ex Bab (currently considered to be Luzula forsteri x pilosa).
-The lichen Punctelia borreri was named in his honour.
+The lichen Punctelia borreri was named in his honour, as was the lichen genus Borrera (now known as Teloschistes).